Main illustration: Kelly Carpenter

 Not only does a help center allow you to provide great customer service at scale, but the cost of this self-service model is much lower than every other channel of support.
 Don’t believe us?
 Just take a look at the numbers.

 Our new starter kit outlines a complete strategy for building your help center from scratch, from choosing the right type of media, to writing your very first FAQs, all the way through to writing motivational best practice articles to level up your seasoned users.
 By the end of the guide, our hope is that you’ll be equipped to start creating a fully formed educational archive that’s accessible and practical.
-(And if you want to build it with Intercom Educate, all the better.)
+(And if you want to build it with Intercom Articles, all the better.)

 Get it right, and you’ll be on your way to providing 24/7 help for your users while saving time and money, and relieving the pressure on your support team.

 Ready to get started?
 Check out the guide now.